 There are resources, reporting options and support services here on campus to help any students who are directly or indirectly affected by gender-based violence.

-To connect with Loyola Advocacy Services, call the Sexual Assault Advocacy Line at 773-494-3810.
+To connect with Loyola Advocacy Services, call The Line at 773-494-3810.
 The Line is open Monday-Friday, 8am-4:30pm and 24 hours on the weekend when classes are in session.

 The Wellness Center has a sponsored student organization that focuses on gender-based violence awareness, prevention, and education called CHANGE.
 Please visit their website for more information.